eanders-ms/makekodu/README.md

 ### Top TODOs

 - [ ] Tile art (ongoing... keep up on it).
 - [x] Tile compatibility filtering (pretty good is good enough. it doesn't have to be perfect).
+TODO: Add conditional compatibility clauses.
 - [ ] In-world terrain editor.
 Use tilemap as terrain & walls.
 - [ ] Default world size 500x500, with glass walls.
 - [ ] Make brain editor performant on Meowbit.